-You may file a joint return if you were married as of December 31, 2020.
+You may file a joint return if you were married as of December 31, 2021.
 It does not matter whether or not you were living with your spouse.
-You may file a joint return, even if you and your spouse filed separate federal returns.
+You may file an Arizona joint return, even if you and your spouse filed separate federal returns.

-You may file a joint return if your spouse died during 2020 and you did not remarry in 2020.
+You may file a joint return if your spouse died during 2021 and you did not remarry in 2021.
 See page 2 of these instructions for details.